 This means an employee is "exempt" from the FLSA's minimum wage and overtime requirements.
 Exempt employees in higher education include:

-The exemption status of a University staff position is determined by the University’s Compensation Department within the Office of Human Resources and is done so in accordance with criteria established by the FLSA.
+The exemption status of a University staff position is determined by the University’s Compensation Department and is done so in accordance with criteria established by the FLSA.

 |